syntithenai/react-express-oauth-login-system/README.md

 ## Quickstart

 The demo assumes there is a mongodb server running on localhost.
-See example/config.js for details.
+See .env file and src/config.js for details.

 To see the suite in action